thehyve/cbioportal-docker/README.md

   -v /<path_to_seed_database>/cgds.sql:/docker-entrypoint-initdb.d/cgds.sql:ro \
   -v /<path_to_seed_database>/seed-cbioportal_no-pdb_hg19.sql.gz:/docker-entrypoint-initdb.d/seed_part1.sql.gz:ro \
   -v /<path_to_seed_database>/seed-cbioportal_only-pdb.sql.gz:/docker-entrypoint-initdb.d/seed_part2.sql.gz:ro \
-  mysql; sudo docker logs -f cbioDB
+  mysql
 ```

-:warning: Please follow the logs of this step to ensure no ERRORs occur.
-You can follow the logs by running:
+Make sure to follow the logs of this step to ensure no errors occur.
+Run this command:
 ```
 sudo docker logs -f cbioDB
 ```
-If any ERROR occurs, make sure to check this.
-A common problem is getting an ERROR by pointing the `-v` parameters above to files/folders that do not exist.
+If any error occurs, make sure to check it.
+A common cause is pointing the `-v` parameters above to folders or files that do not exist.

 #### Step 3 - Build the Docker image containing cBioPortal
 Checkout the repository, enter the directory and run build the image.